Simultaneous Inference for Empirical Best Predictors with a Poverty Study in Small Areas: Best Prediction For Generalized Linear Mixed Models

-Direct maximization of the log-likelihood is cumbersome due to the integral which cannot be easily simplified.
-One can approximate the integral using AGQ, or the integrand applying Laplace approximation.
-In what follows we proceed with the former as it is a higher order version of the latter, i.e., it provides smaller approximation error \citep{bianconcini2014asymptotic}.
-Our approach concerning estimation might be considered as a comparative study to \cite{hobza2016empirical}.
-Regarding EBP and its variability, our derivations proceed in the same lines as in \cite{hobza2016empirical}.
-Therefore, some details are deferred to Appendix \ref{sec:App_Bin}, others can be found directly in their paper.

-Our goal is to obtain the best predictor $\tilde{p}_{dj}(\bm{\theta})$ of $p_{dj}$ and of the sum of probabilities $\tilde{\mu}^B_d=\sum_{j=1}^{N_d}\tilde{p}_{dj}$.
-If we dispose of information on each unit of the population, we can proceed with the estimations of these quantities.
-In many real data applications, the auxiliary information is available only for the sample units.
-Nevertheless, we can still use the sample to estimate the population quantity of interest if we follow the suggestion of \cite{hobza2016empirical}: Suppose we use only the categorical covariates which take a finite number of values, say $\bm{x}_{dj}\in \{\bm{z}_1,\dots,\bm{z}_L \}$ $\forall d$, $\forall j$ with $\bm{z}_l$ denoting the resulting classes.
-Then
+We can proceed with the estimation of the BP $\tilde{p}_{dj}(\bm{\theta})$ and $\tilde{\mu}^U_d=\sum_{j=1}^{N_d}\tilde{p}_{dj}$ only if we have access to the information on each population unit.
+In practice, however, the auxiliary information is often available only for the sample units.
+Then we can still estimate the population quantity of interest by using only categorical covariates following the suggestion of \cite{hobza2016empirical}.
+Suppose that they take a finite number of values, say $\bm{x}_{dj}\in \{\bm{z}_1,\dots,\bm{z}_L \}$ $\forall d$, $\forall j$ with $\bm{z}_l$ denoting the resulting classes.
+For these we obtain